FonderElite/nvim-config/config/init.vim/README.md

 1. How to install Neovim:
 https://github.com/neovim/neovim/wiki/Installing-Neovim

-2. Get this configuration file by cloning the repo in `~/.config/nvim`:
+2. Get this configuration folder by cloning the repo in `~/.config/nvim`:
   ```
-  git clone https://github.com/FonderElite/auto-config ~/.config/nvim
+  git clone https://github.com/FonderElite/nvim-config ~/.config/nvim
   ```

 3. Add support for plugins using python: